How can data sharing across child- and family-serving systems be implemented effectively?

 Involving community members in sharing their experiences and in interpreting findings is crucial in understanding program strengths and weaknesses.
 Sharing data is necessary, but taking the next step to develop and implement strategies with community members to address problems — based on that data — is even more essential.
 In Louisiana, My Community Cares involves residents of neighborhoods that have the highest rates of child maltreatment reports and children in out-of-home care to develop programs and strategies to better support families.

 Most indicators of child, family, and community well-being are deficit-based (for example, the percentages of children living in poverty or individuals with no health insurance).
 More research should be done on using strength-based indicators of protective factors.
 Data should be collected on positive elements of children’s well-being, including cognitive and physical development, emotional stability, and social connections.

 Plan for effective communication of findings

 A lot of time is spent on accuracy and validity, but not enough time is often spent on communicating findings and getting the messages out.
 The City of Philadelphia gears its communications toward action.
-“Every time we present research to any audience, we always have actionable implications,” explains Eliza Ziegler, project manager for Philadelphia’s Office of Children and Families.
+“Every time we present research to any audience, we have actionable implications.
+We consider our audience when selecting actionable implications to highlight, and we have pushed ourselves to take an ecological approach with our suggested solutions to include policy and systems-level changes in addition to child- or family-centered interventions.” explains Eliza Ziegler, project manager for Philadelphia’s Office of Children and Families.

 Be curious and relentless